janrothen/ledstriplight/etc/systemd.d/README.md

 # Systemd service files overview

-This directory contains three systemd service files for managing the LED strip light controller on your Raspberry Pi:
+This directory contains systemd service files for managing the LED strip light controller on your Raspberry Pi:

-- **ledstriplight.service**: Main service to run the LED strip controller as a background daemon.
-Handles startup, shutdown, and automatic restarts.
-- **ledstriplight-http-server.service**: Runs the LED Strip Light Flask HTTP Server as a daemon (required if you want to use Homebridge)
+- **ledstriplight-http-server.service**: Runs the LED Strip Light Flask HTTP Server as a daemon (primary service for API/Web UI and automation)
-- **homebridge.service**: Runs the Homebridge HomeKit Server as a daemon
+- **homebridge.service**: Runs the Homebridge HomeKit Server as a daemon (optional)

 # LED Strip Light Service Installation Guide

 ## Overview
-This systemd services run the LED strip light controller application as a background daemon on your Raspberry Pi.
+These systemd services run your LED Strip Light HTTP server (and optional Homebridge) as background daemons on your Raspberry Pi.

 ## Prerequisites
 - Raspberry Pi with Raspberry Pi OS